Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 * `JSP` is the default template renderer for Tomcat.
 Tomcat could automatically locate and render `JSP` files when accessed using `Tomcat`.
 Express has no default template engine, and the template is therefor rendered explicitly.
 Using middleware we could similarly automatically locate and render a template based on the url path.

 ### Demonstrate a simple Server Side Rendering example using a technology of your own choice (pug, EJS, ..)

+The demonstration can be found at [server-side-rendering-example](./server-side-rendering-example).
+The example uses the [handlebars](./https://handlebarsjs.com/) templating library.

 ### Explain, using relevant examples, your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using, for example, the Request package.